mclarenlabs/libs-mclaren-alpha/Applications/McLarenSynthKit/Synth80/README.md

 The Synth80 application includes a graphical keyboard that can be played with a mouse or with keyboard shortcuts: a, s, d, f, g, h, etc.

 An attached MIDI keyboard can also be used.
 By default, the Synth80 application finds all attached MIDI keyboard devices.
 This feature is implemented by the `makeGreedyListener` method in the AppDelegate.

+## Mouse-scroller sensitivity

+Most of the Cocoa controls have been augmented with mouse scroll-wheel behavior.
+This makes it nicer to vary the controls.

 ## Pre-defined sounds